-\begin{theorem} In the notation of Theorem \ref{theo:pincopallo}, if $\tilde\theta_V$ is chosen according to an independent, fully dependent or conditionally dependent sensitivity analyses, then $\tilde{\operatorname{P}}$ is the I-projection of $\operatorname{P}$ in $L_{\textnormal{sensi}}$. \end{theorem} The proof is given in \ref{proofino}.
-Notice that the result holds for regular MMs and in particular it holds for all the already mentioned graphical models entertaining a monomial parameterization.
-Illustrations of this result were given in Example \ref{ex:nuovo}: in the first four cases, corresponding to independent or conditionally dependent analyses, the Pythagorean identity holds for all $\textnormal{Q}\in L_{\textnormal{sensi}}$ and thus the $\tilde\theta_V$-proportional covariation scheme is the I-projection over the set of all distribution of interest.
-Conversely, in the fifth case of Example \ref{ex:nuovo}, which does not correspond to any of the new covariation schemes of Definition \ref{def:multi}, the Pythagorean identity holds in a restricted set of distributions.
+\begin{theorem} In the notation of Theorem \ref{theo:pincopallo}, if $\tilde\theta_V$ is chosen according to a simple, complete or ordered sensitivity analysis, then $\tilde{\operatorname{P}}$ is the I-projection of $\operatorname{P}$ in $L_{\textnormal{sensi}}$. \end{theorem} The proof is given in \ref{proofino}.
+Notice that the result holds for regular MMs and in particular it holds for all the already mentioned graphical models entertaining a monomial parametrization.
+Illustrations of this result were given in Section \ref{sec:basta}: in the first four cases, corresponding to simple or ordered analyses, the Pythagorean identity holds for all $\textnormal{Q}\in L_{\textnormal{sensi}}$ and thus the $\tilde\theta_V$-proportional covariation scheme is the I-projection over the set of all distribution of interest.
+Conversely, in the fifth case of Section \ref{sec:basta}, which does not correspond to any of the new multi-way analyses of Definition \ref{def:multi}, the Pythagorean identity holds in a restricted set of distributions, namely $L_{\textnormal{constr}}$.
 Thus, as specified by Corollary \ref{cor:bo}, proportional covariation is the I-projection over this restricted space only.

-\section{BN classifiers}
+\subsection{BN classifiers}

 BN classifiers are BNs whose graph entertains some specific properties designed for classification problems.
-BN classifiers have been successfully used in a wide array of real-world applications, with a competitive predictive perfomance against other classification techniques, despite their intuitiveness and computational efficiency~\citep[see e.g.][for a review]{Bielza2014}.
+BN classifiers have been successfully used in a wide array of real-world applications, with a competitive predictive performance against other classification techniques, because of their intuitiveness and computational efficiency~\citep[see e.g.][for a review]{Bielza2014}.
 A BN classifier is defined by partitioning the BN vertex set into the set of features $Fe$ and the classes $Cl$, so that $\mathcal{V}=\{Y_i:i\in Fe\}\cup\{Y_i:i\in Cl\}$.
-Its edge set is such that feature variables are not allowed to have class children.
+It is customary that the edge set of a BN classifier is such that feature variables are not allowed to have class children.
 For simplicity here we focus on univariate classification problems where there is a single class variable.
 However our results apply to multidimensional classes since in a BN classifier the class variables can be collapsed into a unique vertex.